Eastern Turkey Tour

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-A deposit of $500.00 is required along with the separate check made out to the donation project and your completed and signed registration form.
-Final payment is due 90 days prior to departure.
+A deposit of $750 per person is required along with the separate check made out to the donation project and your completed and signed registration form.
+Final payment is due 120 days prior to departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and a tour bulletin containing travel information.
-Prior to the trip, we will send links to various websites of pertinent interest to the trip.
+Click here to download the Registration Form.

 Cancellations and Refunds